prsek/PRSEK/README.md

 Key settings include:

--Command Prefix: Change the prefix for commands (e.g., !, ?).
+- Command Prefix: Change the prefix for commands (e.g., !, ?).

--Rate Limits: Adjust rate limits for chat messages and API requests.
+- Rate Limits: Adjust rate limits for chat messages and API requests.

--Permissions: Set permissions for commands (viewer, mod, streamer-only).
+- Permissions: Set permissions for commands (viewer, mod, streamer-only).

--Logging: Enable or disable logging and specify log file locations.
+- Logging: Enable or disable logging and specify log file locations.

 # **Contributing**

 We welcome contributions to PRSEK!
 If you'd like to contribute, please follow these steps:

--Fork the repository.
+- Fork the repository.

--Create a new branch for your feature or bugfix.
+- Create a new branch for your feature or bugfix.

--Commit your changes and push to your fork.
+- Commit your changes and push to your fork.

--Submit a pull request with a detailed description of your changes.
+- Submit a pull request with a detailed description of your changes.

 #**Support**
 If you encounter any issues or have questions, please: